 -

-Chest.
+Small chest.
 Walnut wood, iron.
 17th century.
-Rectangular chest or casket with a flat lid and an iron lock shield on the front (highlighting the key lock) decorated with simplified plant elements.
-The lid has smooth mouldings on the edge, which would also be present in the lower area, as was usual in these pieces in the 17th century.
+Rectangular chest or casket with a flat lid and an iron lock shield on the front (highlighting the key lock), decorated with simplified plant motifs.
+The lid features smooth moldings around the edge, which would also be present on the lower section, as was common in these pieces during the 17th century.

 · Size: 72x41x44 cms.